 Lastly, you may also be able to appeal to a third party, the Administrative Appeals Office, if you believe that your case was incorrectly denied.
 However, the AAO does not often overturn the decisions of USCIS officers, so you will need to work with an attorney to make sure that appealing is a viable choice.

 Once you become a lawful permanent resident in the U.S., you will need to acquire a social security number (SSN).
 You can request an SSN through your online immigrant visa application DS-260.
 If you did this, then you should receive your SSN card in the mail within 3 weeks of your arrival as a permanent resident.

 If you did not request an SSN with your application, then you will need to visit a Social Security office and apply for a number there.
 You can only do this once you have a permanent address in the United States, however, and you will need to bring your passport or Form I-551 (Permanent Resident Card) as well as your birth certificate.
 This will also apply for each person that is applying for SSNs along with you.

-Our marriage green card lawyers can help identify the best course of action, whether it be through a K-1 fiancé(e) visa or spouse visa.
-We have successfully handled dozens of cases and have assisted our clients through every step of the process.
+VisaNation Law Group marriage green card lawyers can help identify the best course of action, whether it be through a K-1 fiancé(e) visa or spouse visa.
+They have successfully handled dozens of cases and have assisted hundreds of clients through every step of the process.

 From completing the application forms correctly to accompanying you and your spouse to the final immigration interview, we’ve handled it all.
-The process of sponsoring a relative or soon-to-be spouse can be burdensome but will the help of a qualified attorney, we can help you stay on the right track.
+The process of sponsoring a relative or soon-to-be spouse can be burdensome but will the help of a qualified attorney, you can stay on the right track.

-To get in touch with one of our expert attorneys, you can fill out this contact form and schedule your consultation with our office today.
+To get in touch with a VisaNation Law Group attorney, you can fill out this contact form and schedule your consultation today.